Launched this month, the new 1,000 krone note completes the series of Norway’s all-new banknotes.

 According to Norges Bank, each denomination features an easily recognised primary motif on one side that communicates central characteristics of Norwegian maritime history.
-Think Viking boats, lighthouses, and the like.
-The reverse side is pixelated and feature an abstraction of sea and wind.

 The denominations include:

 - 50: The sea that binds us together

 - 100: The sea that takes us out into the world